thinkdatascience/thinkdatascience.github.io/_posts/2020-12-19-classification-metrics.md

 ## Classification Evaluation metrics

 After fitting a classification model, you have to evaluate your model.
 We try to increase the accuracy of our model.
-But, in practice, Accuracy is actually a good measure to evalute the performance of our classification model.
-Yes, but it depends on the nature of problem.
+But, in practice, Accuracy is a good measure to evaluate the performance of our classification model.
+Yes, but it depends on the nature of the problem.
 Sometimes it is good, sometimes it is bad.

 ![upload-image](/assets/img/sample/image5.jpg)

 > Every business problem is a little different, and it should be optimized differently.

-For example, when we have 100 samples in our data out of which 95 are zero's and rest 5 are one's.
+For example, when we have 100 samples in our data out of which 95 are zero's and the rest 5 are one's.
 In this case, our model will predict mostly zero and give 95% accuracy.
-But, in reality this model is not effective because when it has to predict one it will predict zero.
+But, in reality, this model is not effective because when it has to predict one it will predict zero.
 So, whenever we have imbalance classes in our data Accuracy is not a good measure to evaluate.
 We have different other ways to assess the performance of our model.
-In this post, we will explore various evaluation metrics and its python implementation from scratch.
+In this post, we will explore various evaluation metrics and their python implementation from scratch.

 ## Confusion Matrix

-Confusion matrix is a table with 4 different combinations of predicted and actual values.
-It is widely used to evaluate the perfomance of classification model.
-Based on Confusion matrix, there are different metrics can be used such as Accuracy, Precision, Recall, F-Score, Specificity.
+A confusion matrix is a table with 4 different combinations of predicted and actual values.
+It is widely used to evaluate the performance of the classification model.
+Based on the Confusion matrix, there are different metrics that can be used such as Accuracy, Precision, Recall, F-Score, Specificity.
 We will go through each of these metrics.

 ![upload-image](/assets/img/sample/confusion.png)

 We have four different terms here.
-Lets understand each of them.
+Let's understand each of them.

 <b>True Positive</b>: You predicted positive and it’s correct.

-A person has a disease, and a model predicted correctly.
+A person has a disease, and a model is predicted correctly.

 <b>True Negative</b>: A model predicted negative, and it's correct.

-A model predicted a person doesn't have disease and, it's correct.
+A model predicted a person doesn't have a disease and, it's correct.

 <b>False Positive</b>: A model predicted Positive, but it's incorrect.

-You predicted a person has a disease but in reality, he doesn't have.
+You predicted a person has a disease but in reality, he doesn't have it.

 This is also known as <b> Type I</b> Error.

 <b>False Negative</b>: You predicted Negative, but it's incorrect.

-A model predicted that a person is not having a disease but he actually has.
+A model predicted that a person is not having a disease but he has.

 False Negative is also commonly called as <b> Type II</b> Error.